The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 The picturesque Nizwa Fort is one of the most magical fairytale destinations on earth.
 It was built in the 17th century to defend Nizwa’s position on a major trade route.
 The fort itself took 12 years to complete, and there’s also a castle in the complex, which was built in the 9th century.

-One can easily spend hours exploring all the different corners of this beautiful fort, and you can even get a stunning view of the city from there.
+You can easily spend hours exploring all the different corners of this beautiful fort, and you can also get a stunning view of the city from there.

 🌟 Insider Tip: There’s a traditional Omani sword dance performance that takes place right by the entrance of the fort every Friday, Saturday, and Tuesday.
 It’s truly a fantastic display of the local culture and traditions, so try to visit on those days to catch it.